networkimprov/mnm/README.md

 which may be followed by arbitrary format 8-bit data:
 `001f{ ... <"dataLen":uint> }dataLen 8-bit bytes of data`

+Link errors & timeouts cause the server to close the connection without notice.
-Protocol errors by the client and login failure/timeout cause the server to terminate the connection after emitting a quit response:
+Protocol errors or login failure by TMTP clients cause the server to close the connection after emitting a quit response:
 `{"op":"quit", "error":string}`